You have to try these Copycat Maid-Rites! They are a recipe that was started in the mid-west many years ago. Enjoy!

-If you need an easy weeknight meal, with a little bit of nostalgia and history, be sure to give these a try!
+If you need an easy weeknight meal, with a little bit of nostalgia and history, be sure to give these Copycat Maid-Rites a try!
 If you’d like to find out a little bit more on these tasty sandwiches, be sure to read about Maid-Rite’s history and tradition or check out this Wikipedia article all about Maid-Rite!

-1 lb. lean ground beef
+- 1 pound lean ground beef

-1 small onion, finely chopped (optional)
+- 1 small onion, finely chopped (optional)

-1 tbsp. mustard
+- 1 tablespoon mustard

-1 tbsp. vinegar
+- 1 tablespoon vinegar

-1 tsp. sugar
+- 1 teaspoon sugar

-Salt and pepper, to taste
+- Salt and pepper, to taste

-Steamed hamburger buns
+- Steamed hamburger buns

-Topping ideas: Ketchup, mustard, pickles, onions
+- Topping ideas: Ketchup, mustard, pickles, onions

-In a skillet, brown and crumble the ground beef with the onion and salt over medium-high heat until the meat is no longer pink.
+- In a skillet, brown and crumble the ground beef with the onion and salt over medium-high heat until the meat is no longer pink.
 Be sure to make the crumbles small as it cooks.
 Drain any fat, if necessary.
 Add the mustard, vinegar and sugar.
 Add enough water to just cover the meat.
 Bring the mixture to a boil.
 Reduce heat to medium-low heat and continue to cook uncovered, stirring occasionally, until most of the water has evaporated.
 Season with additional salt and pepper to taste.
-Serve on steamed buns with desired toppings.